d-002/vim-qbuild/README.md

 Here is a list of the available options:

-- `build_dir`: Used to specify the build directory inside the current project.
+- `buildDir`: Used to specify the build directory inside the current project.
 If your project is `~/my_project` and this option is set to `.qbuild`, then the scripts will be searched inside `~/my_project/.qbuild`.
-- `log_all`: Whether to log extra information.
+- `verbose`: Whether to log extra information.
 Should be a boolean value.
-- `default_index`: The index for the default build file inside the build directory.
+- `defaultIndex`: The index for the default build file inside the build directory.
 Should be a positive integer.
-- `ask_create_dir`: Whether to ask the user to create the build dir when trying to open it if it does not exist.
+- `askCreateDir`: Whether to ask the user to create the build dir when trying to open it if it does not exist.
 If set to `false`, the dir will be created silently.
-- `run_type`: This option defines the behavior when running a build file.
+- `runType`: This option defines the behavior when running a build file.
 Here are its possible values, any other will result in an error:
     - `COMMAND`: Display the script's output in the command line.
     - `TERMINAL`: Run the script in an existing terminal window (find the first one), or behave like `NEWTERM` if it cannot find one.